I’ve been doing a lot of soul searching lately, especially about this goju path we’re on. I got off track somewhere along the line.

-I started teaching karate for two selfish reasons:
+I started teaching karate for two reasons:

+Those still apply today.
 However, after decades of training alone, number 2 is a perk and not a necessity.
 Because after 50 years, I’m still at it regardless if I teach or not.
 The effort and intensity wax and wane, but I’m usually working on something, whether outer or inner.

 At the moment the dojo is sufficiently constructed for self-training at whatever level of effort you want to invest in yourself.

 So now I’m facing the question of, “What’s next?”